giorgiovilardo/RpgKataInFSharp/README.md

   * I don't get how to correctly chain them specially when a bool check is required to proceed and I don't want to use `failwith`
     * probably validation via `Some/None` type?
 Or a `ValidatedCharacter` type?
   * Then I need to carry `Some/None` or `Ok/Error` through the whole pipe

+### Iteration 4

+#### Before

+* I keep delaying making Characters a DU, but now looks like it's the time
+  * I need to implement some sort of a master dispatcher functions that then sends you to the correct damage check?
+  * Rest is easy-ish just have a return new record with different faction